emqx/esockd/README.md

 1. Acceptor Pool

-2. Sleep for a while when e{n, m}file errors happened
+2. Suspend for one second when e{n, m}file errors happened

 ### Connection Sup

 1. Create a connection, and let it run...

-2. Control max connections
+2. Control maximum connections

 3. Count active connections